evhub/coconut/DOCS.md

 array([[1, 2],
        [3, 4]])
 ```
-and as can be seen, `np.array` (or equivalent) can be used to turn the resulting list of lists into an actual array.
-This syntax works because `;;` inside of a list functions as a concatenation/stack along the `-2` axis, with the inner arrays being broadcast to `(1, 2)` arrays before concatenation.
+As can be seen, `np.array` (or equivalent) can be used to turn the resulting list of lists into an actual array.
+This syntax works because `;;` inside of a list literal functions as a concatenation/stack along the `-2` axis (with the inner arrays being broadcast to `(1, 2)` arrays before concatenation).
 Note that this concatenation is done entirely in Python lists of lists here, since the `np.array` call comes only at the end.

 In general, the number of semicolons indicates the dimension from the end on which to concatenate.
 Thus, `;` indicates conatenation along the `-1` axis, `;;` along the `-2` axis, and so on.
 Before concatenation, arrays are always broadcast to a shape which is large enough to allow the concatenation.